michaelcourcy/audit-tool/readme.md

 You must have Kasten installed on your cluster.
 We assume that Kasten is installed in the kasten-io namespace under the release k10.

-If not you can change those values in the `deploy/job.yaml` you should also change the `serviceAccount` and `serviceAccountName` accordingly.
+If not you can change those values in the file `deploy/job.yaml` you should also change the `serviceAccount` and `serviceAccountName` accordingly.

-Deploy the audit job to your
+Deploy the audit job to your cluster
 ```
 kubectl create -f deploy/job.yaml
 ```